Do you ever wonder about such questions as:

 Independent research is highly encouraged, and a number of current students and alumni have become published researchers in their field of study.

 Do you want to learn about genetics from a geneticist?
 Or about the human anatomy from a medical doctor?
 Do you want insight on reptiles and amphibians from an expert?
-Or an explanation about the origin of oil from an oil petrologist?

 What is the job outlook for this major